This document explains all the possible metadata options that you can give your model in its internal

 If your database table name is an SQL reserved word, or contains characters that aren’t allowed in Python variable names – notably, the hyphen – that’s OK.
 Django quotes column and table names behind the scenes.

-Use lowercase table names for MySQL
+Use lowercase table names for MariaDB and MySQL

 It is strongly advised that you use lowercase table names when you override